godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           light that escapes the muzzle when a bullet is fired.
 The muzzle is also sometimes referred to as the barrel of the gun.

-.. tip:: For finer control when scrubbing the timeline, press ``control`` and scroll forwards with the mouse wheel to zoom in.
+.. tip:: For finer control when scrubbing the timeline, press ``control`` and scroll forward with the mouse wheel to zoom in.
          Scrolling backwards will zoom out.

          You can also change how the timeline scrubbing snaps by changing the value in ``Step (s)`` to a lower/higher value.